 United Concordia Dental

-Headquartered in Harrisburg, Pennsylvania, United Concordia Dental is one of the largest dental insurers in the United States with more than 8 million members worldwide and 1,000 employees.
+Headquartered in Harrisburg, Pennsylvania, United Concordia Dental is one of the largest dental insurers in the United States with more than eight million members worldwide and 1,000 employees.
 United Concordia Companies, Inc. (UCCI) was established as a wholly owned subsidiary of Highmark in 1992.
-UCCI acquired, and today operates, 11 subsidiary companies licensed to transact health insurance and/or dental managed care in all 50 states, the District of Columbia, and Puerto Rico.
+UCCI acquired, and today operates, 11 subsidiary companies licensed to transact health insurance and dental managed care in all 50 states, the District of Columbia, and Puerto Rico.
 UCCI also maintains third-party administrator licenses and utilization review agent certifications in a number of states.